 Another chemical etching capability is half-etching.
 This feature is beneficial for parts that require forming.
 The half-etched lines, otherwise known as score lines, will make the part easy to form manually, thus eliminating stress in very thin parts while saving the money and time it would take to use a forming tool.
 Half-etching is not limited to one side of the metal, nor does it increase etching costs.
 Logos and numbers can also be etched at the same low cost.

 Prototype development is essential in every industry and ongoing for product improvements and new design testing.
 Since photo etching tooling is digital, revisions are done quickly with minimal cost.
 As a result, prototype parts get out the door faster to keep your projects on schedule.

 For the full list of chemical etching benefits Read More

 Chemical Etching Metal - Technical Guidelines

-The chemical etching technical data below highlights our chemical etching capabilities and lowest tolerances achievable based on many variables such as metal thickness, metal type, and special part features such as holes, slots, and half-etched designs.
+The chemical etching technical data below highlights our chemical etching capabilities and lowest tolerances achievable based on many variables such as metal thickness, metal type, sheet size, production volumes and part design dimensions.